Skip to content

 Ever wanted to give your Home Screen a real makeover?
 Thanks to the Shortcuts app, it’s easy to set custom icons for all your apps – but finding a cohesive batch of graphics that match your chosen aesthetic isn’t always so simple.

 If you’re handy with editing or illustration apps (and have plenty of time on your hands) you could design your own icons from scratch.
-But considering the install process is already quite time-consuming, we figure most people would prefer to grab a ready-made icon pack that suits their aesthetic.
+But considering the installation process is already quite time-consuming, we figure most people would prefer to grab a ready-made icon pack that suits their aesthetic.
 Here’s how to find one and set it up.

 How to set custom icons